 Goose bumps formed on his arms when a cold breeze brushed him.
-Leaves of all sorts hurtled towards him then past him.
+Leaves of all sorts hurtled towards him while magically dodging his large presence.
 Clouds from the west began to roll in.

 'It's gonna be an easy to sleep night,' he thought to himself.

-Street after street, intersection after intersection, he walked alone in the night, only the street lamps accompanied him home.
+Street after street, intersection after intersection, he walked alone in the night, the huming street lights were his sole companions.
 With his hands in his pockets thoughts ran wild in his head.
-Mostly having to do with work the following day, work then lead to money.
+Mostly having to do with work the following day; work then lead to money.
 Money was always a hot topic to think about for him, one he didn't speak much about but important nonetheless.

 Gentle taps on the pavement awoke him from his thoughts.
 Soon the taps grew more fierce and larger in number.
 He wanted to run but his home was still far off.